Ford, Argo AI to deploy autonomous vehicles on Lyft network

 The deal is the latest in a string of partnerships and consolidation in the autonomous vehicle business.
 In December, Lyft rival Uber announced it would sell its autonomous vehicle development arm in a stock deal.
 The buyer is self-driving technology company Aurora.
 Uber was to invest $400 million in Aurora and hold a 26% stake in the San Francisco company.

-In the Phoenix area, Alphabet Inc.’s Waymo is already offering a limited fully autonomous ride service.
+In the Phoenix area, Alphabet’s Waymo is already offering a limited fully autonomous ride service.
 Cruise, General Motors’ majority-owned autonomous vehicle unit, also plans autonomous ride-hailing without human backups on an unspecified date.